 If you are making a trade secret claim, you must report the specific EPCRA section 313 chemical identity on your unsanitized Form R and unsanitized substantiation form.
 Do not report the name of the EPCRA section 313 chemical on your sanitized Form R or sanitized substantiation form.
-Include a generic name in Part II, Section 1.3 of your sanitized Form R report.
+Include a generic name that is structurally descriptive in Part II, Section 1.3 of your sanitized Form R report.